 - Recruit top students from Portugal and other countries.

-Students enrolled in the program apply to both CMU and one of seven Portuguese institutions:
+Students enrolled in the program apply to both CMU and one of the partner Portuguese institutions:

 CMU's Computer Science Department and the Portuguese institutions are equal partners, working together to educate doctoral students.
 All students are held to the highest scientific standards and must satisfy all requirements of both the CSD/CMU and the Portuguese institution they apply to.
 The expected duration of the program is around five years of full time work.